 And then there is Sebastian.

 He is polished and cool and refined and he steals every scene he is in.
-Perhaps he is a boring character because he is so perfect but I always enjoyed watching how he would meet Ciel’s demands and I loved the play between the two as they found new ways to torment each other within the bounds of their contract.
+Perhaps some viewers will find him a boring character because he is so perfect but I always enjoyed watching how he would meet Ciel’s demands and I loved the play between the two as they found new ways to torment each other within the bounds of their contract.
+Particularly some of Sebastian’s double meanings in his advice to Ciel.
+Sebastian also has some of the coolest moments of the series, which makes sense given he most definitely steals every scene he is in.

 Mostly the series is a kind-of-mystery of the week.
 The mysteries aren’t particularly compelling and the solutions are usually pretty basic or rely heavily on the supernatural to explain, so don’t get too invested in that aspect of the show, it won’t hold up.
 However, the overall story of Ciel seeking those who killed his family and working under the Queen to draw his enemies to him, is quite compelling even as it makes you question the logic of those actions.

-Angela is also a rich and interesting character, even though she is sadistic and a little bit crazed.
+Other characters also pull their weight in the series.
+Angela is a rich and interesting character, even though she is sadistic and a little bit crazed.
 Though she isn’t in all that much of the series she is definitely a highlight and her appearances signal some big movements in the plot.

-Lastly, we have probably the most annoying aspect of the show.
-The other servants in the Phantomhive mansion.
+Though it isn’t all sadistic butlers, angels, and missions for the queen.
+Probably the most annoying aspect of the show are the other servants in the Phantomhive mansion.
 While they are useful(?) to the plot in the final episodes, their presence mostly serves as an irritant and delivers some of the poorer comedy found in the show.
+On rewatch they kind of grow on you, but really a lot of their scenes feel more slapstick and usually the plots that heavily feature the three of them are the less critical and less interesting in the series.